-- Plan for and balance transportation for the movement of people and freight with compatible land uses. - Promote safe and comfortable walking, bicycling, and other forms of active transportation for all ages to improve public health. - Incorporate sidewalks, crosswalks, shared use paths, and other accommodations to improve accessibility for all residents to jobs, schools, health care, food, parks, and other community resources.
+- Plan for and balance transportation for the movement of people and freight with compatible land uses. - Promote safe and comfortable walking, bicycling, and other forms of active transportation for all ages to improve public health. - Improve accessibility for all residents to jobs, schools, health care, food, parks, and other community resources.

-- Encourage community design and multimodal transportation investments, including technology applications and multipurpose solutions that promote quality of life. - Use nonhighway transportation modes and new technologies for moving people and goods to reduce the need for road expansions and potential negative impacts on communities.
+- Encourage community design and multimodal transportation investments including technology applications and multipurpose solutions that promote quality of life. - Use nonhighway transportation modes and new technologies for moving people and goods to reduce the need for road expansions and potential negative impacts on communities.

-- Continue to support regional and community visioning processes, and use these visions to guide transportation decisions. - Continue to coordinate with local governments to better align transportation plans with existing and proposed land use plans. - Coordinate with and provide technical assistance to local governments as they create or retrofit mobility solutions for their communities.
+- Continue to support regional and community visioning processes, and use these visions to guide transportation decisions. - Continue to coordinate with local governments to better align transportation plans with existing and proposed land use plans.